 Percentage of new TB cases with multidrug-resistant tuberculosis

 Percentage of previously treated TB cases with multidrug-resistant tuberculosis

 Resistance in malaria

-The emergence of P. falciparum resistance to artemisinin in the Greater Mekong subregion is an urgent public health concern that is threatening the ongoing global effort to reduce the burden of malaria.
+The emergence of P. falciparum multidrug resistance, including resistance to ACTs, in the Greater Mekong subregion is an urgent public health concern that is threatening the ongoing global effort to reduce the burden of malaria.
 Routine monitoring of therapeutic efficacy is essential to guide and adjust treatment policies.
 It can also help to detect early changes in P. falciparum sensitivity to antimalarial drugs.

 Resistance in HIV

 HIV drug resistance emerges when HIV replicates in the body of a person infected with the virus who is taking antiretroviral drugs.
 Even when antiretroviral therapy (ART) programmes are very well-managed, some degree of HIV drug resistance will emerge.